WTC VCF Covered Illnesses & Cancers for Individuals

 Below is the list of WTC VCF covered illnesses.
 This list is also available on the CDC's website.
 If you or a loved one have been diagnosed with these or any other type of cancer, please contact us to learn more about whether you will be eligible to receive compensation from the September 11th Victim Compensation Fund.

-How to Enroll in the WTC Health Program
+How we Enroll you in the WTC Health Program

-If you see your health condition above, the next step is to enroll in the WTC Health Program for certification and medical monitoring.
+If you see your health condition above, the next step is to give us a call and have us enroll you in the WTC Health Program for certification and medical monitoring.
 However, you must belong to one of these four groups described below.
 Each group must meet specific criteria regarding location, dates, time, and hours spent in the exposure zone.
+Don't worry if you do not understand the criteria, we are here to help.

 The complicated policies of the WTC Health Program provide for differing amounts of exposure time based upon the nature of your work or presence.
 Generally, the time frame that the WTC Health Program looks at is between September 11, 2001, and July 31, 2002, but there are exceptions depending upon your individual circumstances.

-The Health Program has created guidelines in a complex spreadsheet.
-Your attorneys will guide you through this process and discuss with you the requirements so that you can focus on your health.
+The Health Program has created guidelines that our VCF attorneys will guide you through and discuss with you the requirements so that you can focus on your health.

 Any person exposed to toxic dust on the day of the terrorist attack and later developed a serious illness due to the toxic dust falls under the first category of WTC survivor.
 The second category includes any person who lived, worked, attended school, or attended daycare for children or adults in the New York City disaster zone area as well as those who spent time in the NYC disaster zone.